jfols/casechek-code-challenge/readme.md

 Quote Garden - https://pprathameshmore.github.io/QuoteGarden/

-Requirements
+## Requirements

 - Use a modern, enterprise-level JS front-end framework (Angular 9+, React, etc).
 - Use a precompiled CSS language like SASS / Less etc.
 - Use a build system to bundle / minify code for production deployment.

-  Transform some part of the data received from the chosen API to prepare it for display.
+- Transform some part of the data received from the chosen API to prepare it for display.

-  Code must live in a Github repo with a README.md that describes how to serve the app locally.
+- Code must live in a Github repo with a README.md that describes how to serve the app locally.

-  Write at least one unit test and one e2e test.
+- Write at least one unit test and one e2e test.

-Bonus
+## Bonus

-    More tests!
+- More tests!

-    Precompiled styles are well-organized and scalable
+- Precompiled styles are well-organized and scalable

-    Repository is well-documented
+- Repository is well-documented

-    Git commit history shows Test Driven Development
+- Git commit history shows Test Driven Development

-    Project demonstrates SOLID / Clean Architecture principles
+- Project demonstrates SOLID / Clean Architecture principles

-Sample Mockup:
+## Sample Mockup

 <img src="mockup.png" alt="mockup" width="500"/>